LMSW vs. LCSW – What’s the difference?

 Can an LMSW diagnose?

 No, an LMSW does not have the ability to diagnose clients with mental illnesses.
 But they can work in a variety of fields from public health to public policy.
-If you are passionate about one-on-one care, counseling and therapy, you may consider pursuing an LCSW.
+If you are passionate about one-on-one care, counseling, and therapy, you may want to consider pursuing an LCSW.

 Which states recognize the LMSW license?

-What is the difference between an LISW vs LMSW?
+What is the difference between an LISW vs. an LMSW?

 You now know the differences between an LMSW and an LCSW, but what is an LISW?
 LISW stands for licensed independent social worker.
 LISW responsibilities are most similar to that of an LCSW.
-LISWs need clinical experience hours and are empowered to provide care independently.
+LISWs need clinical experience hours and can provide care independently.
 They may work in a more specialized fashion with a chosen population, such as the elderly.

-What is the difference between a licensed vs. unlicensed social worker?
+What is the difference between a licensed and an unlicensed social worker?

 You typically cannot become a social worker without a license.
-However, the ASWB does recognize some exempt roles and work settings where a license may not be necessary in certain states.
-For example, in New Hampshire, social workers employed by a mental health clinic can be unlicensed if they perform work under supervision.
+However, some states do recognize some exempt roles and work settings (PDF, 595 KB) where a license may not be necessary.
+For example, in New Hampshire, social workers employed by a mental health clinic do not need a license if they perform work under supervision.
 In Utah, substance abuse educators do not have to be licensed.
-And in Vermont, hospice workers, foster care workers, and respite caregivers are exempt.
-Having a license can expand your career options and help you advance and progress in the field.
+And in Vermont, foster care workers are exempt.
+However, having a license can help expand your career options and allow you to advance and progress in the field.